ot4i/app-connect-templates/resources/markdown/Create a new Jira issue for a new Trello card_instructions.md

 ## Testing the Flow

 1. In Jira, create a new issue
-2. A new card will be created in Trello with the Jira issue name and description
+2. A new card will be created in Trello with the Jira issue id as the name